nerillosa/amcrest_camera_web-view/README.md

 You need to mount [flashdrives](https://www.amazon.com/gp/product/B083ZLJ5MG/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) with sufficient capacity to hold all the files.
 Files for a whole year amount to around 200 Gbytes.

-The web application files are located at: /var/www/html.
+By default for NGINX, the web application files are located at: /var/www/html.
 The main index.html file is powered by [angularjs](https://docs.angularjs.org/guide/introduction) technology.

 Example file upload structure: